Skip to content

 • reliable — guarantees delivery at the cost of higher latency.

-After running peppy node sync, the code generator creates a module for each exposed topic under peppygen::exposed_topics.
+After running peppy node sync, the code generator creates a module for each emitted topic under peppygen::emitted_topics.
 Use emit to publish a message:

 use peppygen::{NodeBuilder, Parameters, Result};